Longtime Detroit Tigers utilityman John Wockenfuss dies at 73

 "As soon as I signed, they started giving these clowns $800,000," Wockenfuss said prior to the 1984 season.

 He identified the Philadelphia Phillies, because of their proximity to his Delaware home, as a dream destination.
-Within weeks, Wockenfuss and Glenn Wilson were traded for 1984 Cy Young winner and MVP Willie Hernandez and Dave Bergman.
+Within weeks, Wockenfuss and Glenn Wilson were traded for right-hander Willie Hernandez — who would go on to win the 1984 American League Cy Young and MVP awards as the Tigers' relief ace — and first baseman Dave Bergman.

-After two seasons with the Phillies, he retired, but not before lamenting parts of his time there and pointing out that he was one of the team's best hitters vs. left-handers.
+After two seasons in Philly, he retired, but not before lamenting parts of his time there and pointing out that he was one of the team's best hitters vs. left-handers.

 "(The Phillies) had me there as a bullpen catcher (in 1985), carrying buckets of balls to the bullpen," he told reporters in Florida.
 "They made me feel like a fool.
 Like a bum."